I don't just talk the talk

-There is some Truth in Television to this: roosters usually have a high testosterone level, which makes them highly aggressive and territorial, attacking other roosters and even humans, which is why they are often used in cockfighting.
-They also often peck at subordinate chickens to ensure their dominance.
+There is some Truth in Television to the trope: much of this derives from roosters usually having a high testosterone level, which makes them highly aggressive and territorial to the point of fighting with other roosters and even charging straight at humans, which is why they are often used in cockfighting.
+They are also polygamous and often peck at subordinate chickens to ensure their dominance.

 - In Red Soul, at the height of the Red Scare and Cold War-era nuclear paranoia, the Blacksad universe's equivalent of Senator Joe McCarthy is a a beady-eyed cockerel with a huge comb named Senator Gallonote .

 - Buck Cluck, the title character's father in Chicken Little, is a bit of a Jerk Jock who is very disappointed that his son is an unpopular nerd.

 - In Chicken Run, there are two main rooster characters.
 Fowler, the elderly resident rooster fits the stereotype better, being a Grumpy Old Man and a military veteran.
 Rocky, the rooster who lands on the farm from the outside, is a bit of a braggart but not particularly mean or arrogant.
 He does fit the other half of the stereotype as a shameless flirt always wanting to bask in the hens' attention.

 - Master Chicken in Kung Fu Panda 3 is a brave and powerful kung-fu warrior.
 Although his plumage is not particularly rooster-like (i.e. his tail feathers are relatively short), he's referred to by male pronouns.

 - Mavka: The Forest Song: The rooster of the farm of Lukash and his uncle seems to really hate Frol (the Big Bad's assistant) and attacks him any chance he gets, possibly seeing a rival in him due to how flamboyantly dressed Frol is rather than merely seeing him as an intruder.